Is a Line of Credit Right for Me?

 Line of Credit: Loan maximum of $10,000, based on a completed application, net pay, and other qualification requirements, and customer verification including a credit check.
 Payments are due on scheduled income deposits.
 APR/Annual Interest Rate: 34.99%.

-Secured Loan: Loan maximum of $25,000 with an APR of 34.99% based on a completed application, net pay, and other qualification requirements, and customer verification including a credit check.
+Secured Loan: Loan maximum of $25,000.
+APR ranging from 24.99%, 29.99% or 34.99% based on a completed application, net pay, and other qualification requirements, and customer verification including a credit check.
 Security search and lien fees apply.
 Amount varies by province.
 Visit lenddirect.ca/lien-fees for details.
 Payments are due on scheduled income deposits.

 Interac e-Transfer®: As soon as 15-minute funding available only when using Interac e-Transfer®.
 Subject to bank processing and system limitations.
 Interac e-Transfer® can be used to transfer funds up to $10,000.
 Interac® and the Interac design are registered trademarks of Interac Inc.